Simprints/Android-Simprints-ID/fingerprintscanner/src/main/java/com/simprints/fingerprintscanner/v2/README.md

   connection or a time-out when waiting for a response.
 - `IllegalStateException` - when methods on `Scanner.kt` are accessed
   while in the incorrect mode or before connecting/disconnecting.
-- `IllegalArgumentException` - if calling methods with an invalid or unsupported argument.
+- `IllegalArgumentException` - malformed or invalid packets or messages were received from the scanner.

 Furthermore, there is a custom exception that can be thrown only whilst performing OTA, `OtaFailedException`, which is of type